 “Krodok has made it quick and commercially viable to register security interests on the PPSR, although a lack of education around the benefits of the PPSR remains an impediment to owners getting the right protection,” says Kelly.
 “Every small-business owner who invests their own money should be using the PPSR, because once people put their own money into a business, it’s exposed.
 You can’t just take it back out.
 If you do so without a security position, then you might be preferring yourself over other unsecured creditors and you might have a problem.
 If a small-business owner has this protection in place, they are in a far stronger position to navigate financial distress and to be able to use the system to their benefit.”

-Meanwhile, Devine says the withdrawal of federal government initiatives introduced during COVID-19, such as JobKeeper, will likely see many SMEs unable to pay their bills.
+Meanwhile, Devine says the withdrawal of government initiatives introduced during COVID-19, will likely see some SMEs unable to pay their bills.

 “What may happen, for example, is a director/shareholder who invested $100,000 into a café that is pushed into liquidation, will lose that money if they are an unsecured creditor,” he says.
 “But if they secured that investment by registering it on the PPSR, then they are in a much better position.
 While it doesn’t guarantee they will get the full $100,000 back, being ahead of unsecured creditors means they will likely get something, perhaps from the value of plant and equipment they are secured against – which is always better than nothing.”